-Exporting the waveform data into Excel we calculate the RMS value of the crosstalk voltage to be 5.6mV rms based on 3000 time samples across 10 nS.
+Crosstalk induced in the quiet channel by the active channel was simulated to be 5.6 mV rms.
 This value is 30% higher than the 4mV rms value recommended by the SAS-2 Specification for a stressed signal input to an Rx, and hence represents both a practical and challenging amount of crosstalk to submit to the high-capacity simulator and Rx DFE.